SFDO-Tooling/CumulusCI/docs/dev.rst

 List Changes
 ------------

-To see what components have changed in a target org:
+To see what components have changed in a target org use the :ref:`list_changes` task:

 .. code-block:: console